Godolghin History, Family Crest & Coats of Arms

 "In this parish is the well known manor of Godolphin, which, through a series of ages belonged to an ancient family that resided here.
 Speaking of its famous mine, Carew observes, that the name originally was Godolghan, though lately declined with a milder accent to Godolphin, which in Cornish signifies a white eagle.
 Some variations in the name of the family took place in the reign of Henry VII. ; from which time it remained unaltered until it became extinct.

 Britton says, 'Godolphin is an ancient manor of the Godolphin family, who resided here in the time of William the Conqueror.'
 Hals indeed admits the name of this place, either as Godolghan or Godolphin, to be very ancient; but he contends that its possessors did not assume this name until the days of Henry VII. when it was changed from Nava, or Knava, to Godolphin."

-Important Dates for the Godolghin family
+Early History of the Godolghin family

 This web page shows only a small excerpt of our Godolghin research.
 Another 189 words (14 lines of text) covering the years 1510, 1600, 1079, 1142, 1149, 1162, 1567, 1579, 1580, 1599, 1794, 1515, 1570, 1540, 1608, 1567, 1613, 1604, 1611, 1605, 1663, 1640, 1605, 1667, 1635, 1696, 1665, 1679, 1617, 1678, 1645 and 1712 are included under the topic Early Godolghin History in all our PDF Extended History products and printed products wherever possible.